Ways to Recognize and Ease the Psychological Distress of Quarantine

 - Healthcare workers in another study were found to be more susceptible to PTSD three years later if they had been quarantined during an outbreak.

-Beyond symptoms of PTSD, one of the studies found that three years after the SARS epidemic, healthcare workers who were quarantined were more likely to suffer from alcohol abuse or dependency.
+Beyond symptoms of PTSD, one of the studies found a link between quarantine and alcohol abuse.
+They noted that three years after the SARS epidemic, healthcare workers who were quarantined were more likely to suffer from alcohol abuse or dependency.

 Stressors During Quarantine